CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

     > If you have already provisioned a free-tier **Azure Cognitive Search** resource, your quota may not allow you to create another one.
 In which case, select a tier other than **Free F**.

 ### Task 2: Create a new project

+In this task, you will learn how to create a new project in the **Language** resource to start leveraging AI models for text analysis and natural language processing.

 1. In a new browser tab, open the Language Studio portal at [https://language.azure.com](https://language.azure.com?azure-portal=true)